-Anything - a smell, a taste, a phrase, a tone, a glance - triggers the emotions of our past, emotions that we do not necessarily want to rise to the surface of our thoughts, but they call us back to a specific place and time.
-Some label it post-traumatic stress disorder or PTSD, some drop the D to help reduce the stigma that comes along with the fourth letter of the alphabet, and others still have no name to give it.
+Anything - a smell, a taste, a phrase, a tone, a glance - triggers the emotions of our past, feelings that we do not necessarily want to rise to the surface of our thoughts, but they call us back to a specific place and time.
+Some label it post-traumatic stress disorder or Ptsd, some drop the D to help reduce the stigma that comes along with the fourth letter of the alphabet, and others still have no name to give it.

 I know from experience just how it feels because I have struggled with anxiety and depression.
-My psychiatrist labelled it as PTSD.
+My psychiatrist labelled it as Ptsd.

 With that brutal truth staring me in the face, there are some difficult and, some would say, severe traumatic experiences from my early years that have been etched in my memory.
 These childhood events became permanently engraved on my heart, helped shape my identity, and directed me down life's paths.

-It has taken years of being purposeful and taking proactive steps forward to get to the root cause of the issue, including therapy, self-care, meditation, awareness and reflection, along with getting to know what commands my personal well-being.
+It has taken years of being purposeful and taking proactive steps forward to get to the root cause of the issue, including therapy, self-care, meditation, awareness and reflection, along with getting to know what commands my well-being.
 For me, getting regular, quality sleep is paramount!
 I try to average seven hours a night.
 Physical exercise also gives me a release and gets my endorphins going.
 I see a therapist regularly, study the world around us, connect with new friends and do anything that gives me a sense of purpose.
 I also take a low-dose antidepressant.

 That's not to say it is all - as a dear friend likes to say - rainbows, roses, unicorns and lollipops.
 Sure, I have bad days, bad weeks even, but I feel well-equipped with the skills, knowledge and abilities to take back control of my mental health.
 We each have a choice to be the victim of our mental health woes or the victor who overcomes daunting obstacles.

 Serving others humbly and with love has helped set me free from the chains that bound my thoughts for so many years, left me hypervigilant and always waiting for the other shoe to drop.
-Now, as the director of the VATIC Foundation, a national nonprofit serving the PTSD community and, in particular, those struggling to overcome hidden wounds, there are five things I have learned in my personal journey that I know for sure.
+Now, as the director of the VATIC Foundation, a national nonprofit serving the Ptsd community and, in particular, those struggling to overcome hidden wounds, there are five things I have learned in my journey that I know for sure.

-2. PTSD is not something you have to live with forever.
+2. Ptsd is not something you have to live with forever.

 3. Your mental health is most important.